mosop/cli/README.md

 <a name="defining_subcommands"></a>

-*subcommand* is a child command that is categorized under a specific namespace.
+A subcommand is a child command that is categorized under a specific namespace.
 For example, the `git` command has its several subcommands, `clone`, `commit`, `push`, etc.

 To define subcommands, you do: